MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ComplianceSearchAction.md

 ```

 ### -Scenario
-In the Security & Compliance Center, this parameter requires the Preview role.
-By default, the Preview role is assigned only to the eDiscovery Manager role group.
+In Security & Compliance Center PowerShell, this parameter requires the Preview role.
+By default, this role is assigned only to the eDiscovery Manager role group.

 The Scenario parameter specifies the scenario type when you use the Export switch.
 Valid values are: